ElianPinheiro12/WeatherApp/README.md

 # 🌦️ Challenge - Weather App

-Welcome to the **Weather App Challenge!**
-This repository contains the implementation of a simple weather application that retrieves and displays weather information using the [OpenWeather API](https://openweathermap.org/api).
+This repository contains my implementation of the Weather App Challenge, a project aimed at developing a simple Android application capable of retrieving and displaying real-time weather data using the OpenWeather API.

-We use predefined latitude and longitude coordinates from various cities to fetch and display detailed weather data, such as:
+The application was designed to fetch meteorological information from predefined geographic coordinates (latitude and longitude) representing various cities.
+It displays key weather data such as:

 - 🌡️ Temperature
 - 💧 Humidity
 - 🌬️ Pressure

+After receiving the base project, I introduced a series of enhancements and bug fixes to improve its functionality, reliability, and user experience.
+These updates are detailed in the section below.

 <img src="weather_app.gif" alt="Weather app" height="500">

 ---

-## 🚧 Current Status & To-Do List
+## ✅ Modifications Made

 The app is functional, and here is a list of bug fixes that have been made: